Serving all of Michigan

 Why Mental Health Defenses Require Skilled Legal Representation

-Mental health defenses can be highly technical, emotionally charged, and legally complex.
-Without the proper representation, defendants risk losing access to treatment options and facing harsher penalties than necessary.
-A knowledgeable attorney can identify whether a mental health defense is viable and ensure that it is presented correctly under Michigan law.
+Mental health defenses are often technical, emotionally charged, and legally complex.
+Without proper representation, defendants may lose access to treatment options and face harsher penalties than necessary.
+A knowledgeable attorney can assess whether a mental health defense applies and present it effectively under Michigan law.

-At Ben Hall Law, we take a compassionate yet strategic approach to these cases.
-Our background in law enforcement and prosecution gives us valuable insight into how investigators, prosecutors, and judges handle mental health-related offenses.
-We use that knowledge to safeguard our clients’ rights, connect them with suitable treatment resources, and advocate for fair outcomes prioritizing rehabilitation over punishment.
+At Ben Hall Law, we take a compassionate and strategic approach to these cases.
+Our experience in law enforcement and prosecution gives us insight into how investigators, prosecutors, and judges handle mental health issues.
+We use that perspective to protect our clients’ rights, connect them with appropriate treatment resources, and pursue outcomes that prioritise rehabilitation over punishment.

-If you or someone you love has been charged with a crime and mental health is a factor, do not wait to seek help.
-Call 877-BEN-HALL 517-921-1553 or contact us online today for a confidential consultation.
-Our Michigan criminal defense attorneys will listen to your story, evaluate your options, and fight to ensure that your case is handled with the understanding and care it deserves.
+If you or someone you love faces criminal charges where mental health is a factor, do not wait to seek help.
+Call 877-BEN-HALL or 517-921-1553, or contact us online today for a confidential consultation.
+Our Michigan criminal defense attorneys will listen to your story, evaluate your options, and work to ensure your case receives the care and attention it deserves.